Secret ingredients to quality software

 • History is visible to anyone looking at the PBI (with email, if you don’t cc them, they wouldn’t have a clue)

-• Easy to see all important notes/comments in one place instead of digging through email
+• Easy to see all important information in one place, instead of digging through email

-When someone (especially the PO) asks you to fix a PBI, mention that person in the PBI comments so they know when it’s fixed.
+When someone (especially the PO) asks you to work on a PBI, @mention that person in the PBI description/comments so they get notifications about the tasks.

-Example: When replying to "Hey XXX, can you please fix PBI 123?"
+You are replying to "Hey, can you please fix PBI 123?"

 Azure DevOps PBIs